Marjona6/job-get/README.md

-# Job Tracker App: Find your dream job!
+# JobGet: Find your dream job!

 Interactive full-stack web app to organize your job search.
-Created as a Node.js capstone project for the [Thinkful](https://www.thinkful.com) web development course.
+Created as a Node.js capstone project for the Thinkful full-stack web development course ([https://www.thinkful.com](https://www.thinkful.com)).
 (screenshots)

 ## Use Case